constellation-daq/Constellation/docs/application_development/functionality/configuration_sections.md

 ::::

-In this case, it is required to iterate over all keys which are defined for a specific section:
+In this case, it is required to iterate over all keys that are defined for a specific section:

 ::::{tab-set}
 :::{tab-item} C++